gad-lang/gad/docs/tutorial.md

 ### Undefined Values

-In uGO, an `undefined` value can be used to represent an unexpected or non-existing value:
+In Gad, an `undefined` value can be used to represent an unexpected or non-existing value:

 * A function that does not return a value explicitly considered to return